Hotels in Grand Junction, Colorado

 Are there extended-stay hotels in Grand Junction, Colorado?

-Yes — several extended-stay hotels are available in Grand Junction, Colorado.
-Home2 Suites by Hilton Grand Junction Northwest (5.01 mi) offers a full kitchen and on-site laundry.
-Candlewood Suites Grand Junction by IHG (5.07 mi) offers a full kitchen and on-site laundry.
-Residence Inn by Marriott Grand Junction (6.08 mi) offers a full kitchen and on-site laundry.
+Yes — Home2 Suites by Hilton Grand Junction Northwest (5.01 mi, from $242/night), Candlewood Suites Grand Junction by IHG (5.07 mi, from $199/night), and Residence Inn by Marriott Grand Junction (6.08 mi, from $259/night) are all extended-stay properties in Grand Junction, Colorado, with full kitchens and on-site laundry.

 Which hotels in Grand Junction, Colorado are great for a weekend getaway?